-The SENCO has worked in a SENDCO role for 3 years, collaborating with a SENDCO support network through the Barnstaple Learning Community and the 3 Valleys Co-operative Trust.
+The SENCO has worked in a SENDCO role for 6 years.
 She is qualified with the National SENDCO award.

 TAs receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.
 Other training includes reading, Thrive, SLCN, Manual Handling and Wave 3 Reading.